MovieLabs/OMC/Docs/Overview/Introduction.md

 The individual JSON schemas for each entity, and a bundled version suitable for use in test code or online validators (see below for more details).

 **RDF**
-The original RDF based version of the ontology
+The original RDF based version of the ontology.

 ## Status
 OMC JSON is currently a pre-alpha release.
 Areas under development are: